Country _ Name

 Attitude of the country towards loan-giving-, factoring-, brokerage-, finetrading- and ancillary services

-Guo Shuqing, the Chairman of CBIRC, spoke at the 2020 Singapore FinTech Festival and explained that the operating P2P online lending institutions were cleaned up from the market during the past few years.
+Liu Fushou, the Managing Counsel of CBIRC (already replaced by NFRA), explained at the Annual Meeting of Finance and Economics 2021: Forecast and Strategy that the operating P2P online lending institutions were cleaned up from the market during the past few years.
 As of November 2020, the number of operating P2P platforms has decreased from 5000 to zero, which means that the P2P business has now been expelled from the Chinese market.

 Notwithstanding the above, there are still licensed and specialised companies that are providing relevant services.
 Generally speaking, the loan-giving and brokerage businesses are carried out by microlending companies; the factoring business is carried out by commercial factoring companies; the finetrading business is carried out by the financial asset management companies.